Anne Dudley: Career

 Dudley was born in Chatham, Kent.
 She attended Eltham Hill Grammar School for Girls.
 She graduated with a master's degree in music from King's College London in 1978.
 Trained as a classical performer, she moved into the competitive commercial field as a session musician, where her professional relationship with Trevor Horn began.
 In 1982, Dudley contributed to the ABC album The Lexicon of Love, produced by Horn.
 She went from fleshing out keyboard parts to scoring the album's orchestrations (which were, according to Horn, her first-ever string arrangements) and also co-writing one of the songs.

 Dudley was a founding member of the band Art of Noise in 1983, which helped pioneer the use of sampling within pop music.
-Their hits include "Beat Box" (1984), "Moments in Love" (1985), "Close (to the Edit)" (1984), "Paranoimia" (1986), which featured a monologue about insomnia by the artificial intelligence character, Max Headroom, and, with Tom Jones, "Kiss", a Top 10 in 1988.
+Their hits include "Beat Box" (1984), "Moments in Love" (1984), "Close (to the Edit)" (1984), "Peter Gunn Theme" with Duane Eddy (1986), "Legs" (1985), "Paranoimia" (1986) which featured a monologue about insomnia by the artificial intelligence character Max Headroom, and, with Tom Jones, "Kiss", a top 10 in 1988.
 Art of Noise also produced the theme tune to the ITV game show The Krypton Factor which was used between 1986 and 1993. "(Theme From) The Krypton Factor" was composed and recorded in 1986 and was reworked as "Crusoe" on their 1987 album.

 Dudley's association with Trevor Horn and Art of Noise led on to working with artists such as Frankie Goes to Hollywood, Seal, Marc Almond, Rod Stewart, Robbie Williams and, more recently, Siphiwo.
 She has co-written songs with Malcolm McLaren ("Buffalo Gals"), Cathy Dennis ("Too Many Walls"), and a 1930s-inspired song with Sting called "This Was Never Meant to Be".

-She produced the Tom Jones hit "You Can Leave Your Hat On" (1988) and a Debbie Harry single "Strike Me Pink" (1993).
+She produced the Tom Jones hit "You Can Leave Your Hat On" (1988) and the Debbie Harry single "Strike Me Pink" (1993).

 In 1989, Dudley produced and conducted the string arrangements for the eponymous debut album by Welsh pop duo Waterfront.
 Her intricate production is demonstrated most notably on the song "Nature of Love", which was released as a single in both the UK and US.
 Another collaboration in 1989 was with Neil Tennant from Pet Shop Boys and Bernard Sumner of New Order; Dudley contributed the lush string arrangements on their debut Electronic release, "Getting Away with It", which peaked at #12 in the UK in December 1989, and #38 in the US in 1990.